Of Course A New Orleans Swingers Convention Became A Major Superspreader Event

-In a turn of events that should surprise absolutely no one, a New Orleans swingers convention held during the middle of a nationwide pandemic has led to at least 41 cases of the coronavirus, with officials classifying the party as a superspreader event.
+In a turn of events that should surprise absolutely no one, a New Orleans swingers convention held during the middle of a global pandemic has led to at least 41 cases of the coronavirus, with officials classifying the party as a superspreader event.
 According to organizers, approximately 250 people attended the Naughty N’awlins event which was held inside a local hotel.
-The convention reportedly hosted only one-tenth of the number of attendees in past years when the country wasn't facing a deadly pandemic.
-But after nearly 9 months of pandemic rules, party organizers think that maybe, perhaps, this year's event was not a good idea.
+The convention reportedly hosted only one-tenth of the number of attendees in past years.
+But after nearly nine months of pandemic rules, party organizers think that maybe, perhaps, this year's event was not a good idea.

 Advertisement